 Read also: RBI Guidelines for Opening Society Account

-Maharashtra Cooperative Society Rules
+Maharashtra Society Bye laws

 Financial and Maintenance Obligations

-Maharashtra co-operative societies rules mandate repair funds, sinking funds, and annual audits.
+Maharashtra co operative societies rules mandate repair funds, sinking funds, and annual audits.
 Societies prepare budgets and collect contributions quarterly.
 Defaults trigger penalties like interest charges.

 Common funds: